-Spain leads the FIFA Men’s Soccer World Rankings as of November 2025, maintaining its first position, and Argentina is in 2nd position as world champions with 1873.33 points, while France completes the top three.
-The rankings showcase a strong European dominance with 26 UEFA teams featured in the top 50 Soccer nations, followed by South America’s CONMEBOL with 8 teams.
+As of April 2026, France tops the FIFA Men’s Soccer World Rankings, continuing to climb in position.
+Spain, the reigning European champions, is in second place with 1,876.40 points, while reigning world champions Argentina round out the top three.
+The rankings highlight a strong European dominance, with 26 UEFA teams represented in the top 50 soccer nations, followed by South America’s CONMEBOL, which has 8 teams.

 Now, all the top FIFA Men’s Soccer teams are playing 2026 FIFA World Cup qualifier matches for the 2026 FIFA World Cup.
-The next 2025 FIFA Men’s Soccer World Rankings update will be available in March 2026.
-The November window for the current World Cup qualification matches wrapped up on 18 November 2025, with 42 teams already qualified after this round.
+The next 2026 FIFA Men’s Soccer World Rankings update will be available in 01 April 2026.
+The March window for the current World Cup qualification matches ended on 31 March 2026, with all 48 teams securing their spots after this round.

 FIFA Men’s Soccer World Rankings